 To paraphrase my previous post, if you think women have it bad in classical music, take a look at supposedly contemporary arts like film, literature, rock, jazz, blues, and country.
 Blogging for the New Yorker, Alex Ross notes that I “might also have pointed out that misogyny is excruciatingly commonplace in mainstream pop culture.”
 Alex adds that classical music

 “... can point with some pride toward increasing gender parity in the makeup of orchestras, toward considerable progress in the representation of female composers, and—caveats aside—toward the historic empowerment of the diva.”

 Alex’s post is excellent and worth reading in full, but let me use that highlighted sentence to segue to my “Part 2,” which, I said, would look at a classical field that seems to have reached parity.
 What I had in mind was the violin.

-But, you might ask, has the field really achieved parity?
+But has the field really achieved parity?
 And if so, what can we learn from it?
 As Kai Ryssdal might say, let’s do the numbers.